MicrosoftDocs/cpp-docs/docs/parallel/openmp/openmp-simd.md

     }
 ```

-It's illegal to move the memory reference `*c` out of the loop if it may alias with `a[i]` or `b[i]`.
-It's also illegal to reorder the statements inside one original iteration if it breaks the sequential dependency.
-As an example, the following transformed loop is not legal.
+It's **not legal** to move the memory reference `*c` out of the loop if it may alias with `a[i]` or `b[i]`.
+It's also not legal to reorder the statements inside one original iteration if it breaks the sequential dependency.
+For example, the following transformed loop is not legal:

 ```c
     c = b;